You may not need to pay as much as you think

 If you’re working but your spouse isn’t, the household income – according to Canada Revenue Agency – is technically yours, even if you’ve got a joint bank account.
 That means if your spouse were to invest any money, the earnings are taxed according to your (higher) income bracket – unless you set up a spousal loan.

 Basically, this is an agreement that includes a reasonable term for repayment and an interest rate.
-Write it down, sign it and you’re done – your spouse can now claim earnings at his or her own income tax bracket, which is likely much lower.
-Use a prescribed interest rate from Canada Revenue Agency, currently two per cent.
+Write it down, sign it and you’re done – your spouse can now claim earnings at his or her own income tax bracket, which is likely much lower, meaning less tax.

 “At the end of every year there’s always the chance those rates are going to come up, so it’s nice to lock it,” Cooper advises.